Ohmkar

-Ohmkar is an Indian film director and television presenter who predominantly works in Telugu television and films.
-He made his debut into television as a video jockey in the music show Ankitham on Gemini Music (Previously 'Aditya Music').
+Ohmkar Nuthalapati is an Indian television presenter and film director who predominantly works in Telugu television and films.
+He made his debut in television as a writer.
 He is best known for producing and hosting television shows Maayadweepam, Aata and Sixth Sense.
-He is known for directing the Raju Gari Gadhi film series.
+He is known for directing the Raju Gari Gadhi films.

 Early and personal life

 Ohmkar was born in Tenali, Andhra Pradesh, India.
 He was born into a Telugu-language speaking Hindu family.
-His father N. V. Krishna Rao worked as a doctor in Kakinada.
+His father N. V. Krishna Rao was a doctor in Kakinada.
 He has two brothers and one sister.
 His brother Ashwin Babu is an actor in Tollywood and their other brother Kalyan Babu is a producer.
 His sister name is Srivalli.

-He holds a bachelor's degree in Physiotheraphy from GBR AC Campus, Anaparthi, East Godavari, Andhra Pradesh.
-He married Swaroopa in 2011 and the couple have 1 child.
+He holds a bachelor's degree in Physiotherapy from GBR AC Campus, Anaparthi, East Godavari, Andhra Pradesh.
+He married Swaroopa in 2011 and the couple has 2 children.

 Career

-2005–2011: Career in television
+2000–2011: Career in television

-Ohmakar made his debut into television as a video jockey in the music show Ankitham on Gemini Music (Previously 'Aditya Music').
+Ohmakar made his debut into television as a writer.
+He has also a video jockey in the music show Ankitham on Gemini Music (Previously 'Aditya Music').
 In 2005, he created and presented dance reality show Aata on Zee Telugu.
 This show became widely popular on Telugu Television.
 People fondly started calling Ohmkar as 'Ohmkar Annayya'.
 He soon became one of the popular television celebrities.